koitsu/tcecosystem-guide/content/thorchain/queues.md

 THORChain's [outbound throttling](delays.md) security mechanism.

-Transactions in this queue have an **ETA** field, which is the amount of time remaining until your transaction is moved into the Outbound Queue.
+Transactions in this queue have an **ETA** field, which is the amount of time remaining until a transaction is moved into the Outbound Queue.

 The Scheduled Queue data comes directly from the `/thorchain/queue/scheduled` [THORNode API endpoint][1].